bluewave-labs/maskwise/README.md

   - Original + Anonymized Downloads for audit workflows
   - On-premise & Docker Installation
   - RESTful API for existing system integration

+Roadmap:

+- Vault
-  - Single Sign-On Ready (Active Directory, SAML, OIDC)
+- Single Sign-On Ready (Active Directory, SAML, OIDC) (in the works)

 You can deploy Maskwise in 24 hours an reduce PII exposure risk by 95%.
 Maskwise can process thousands of documents per hour.